Organising your finances when you return to Ireland

 The cost of living in Ireland

-Depending on how long you have lived abroad, you may find that the cost of living in Ireland has gone up.
-When making the decision to return to Ireland, it can be useful to compare the cost of living with the country you are coming from to help organise your finances for when you return.
+You may find that the cost of living in Ireland has gone up when you return.
+When making the decision to return to Ireland, it can be useful to compare the cost of living in Ireland with the country you are coming from to help organise your finances for when you return.
 Read about the supports available to help you with the cost of living in Ireland.

-If you have any children, you may be entitled to Child Benefit.
+If you have children, you may be able to get Child Benefit.